StreetScienceCommunity/DNAnalyzer/docs/deployment.md

 ```
     systemctl restart nginx
 ```
 At this point, your Flask application is installed, configured, and hosted with an Nginx proxy.
-You can now access it using the URL http://flask.example.com.
-You should see the following page:
+You can now access it using your domain http://flask.example.com.